-When my mother was taken by cancer at the age of 55 (I was 33) she didn’t leave us much.
-There was no estate to divide, to money to deposit, no silver to share.
+When my mother was taken by cancer at the age of 55 and I was 33, there was no estate to divide, no money to deposit, no silver to share.
 When she was gone, I wasn’t saddened by the loss of anything tangible like an inheritance, but mostly because there were questions I would never have answers to.

 I do have some sentimental possessions from my mother, though.
-There’s a framed charcoal drawing of a young boy kneeling on the ground, holding a daisy in his hand.
+There’s a framed charcoal of a young boy kneeling on the ground holding a daisy in his hand.
 It hangs on the wall in my hallway and of course every time I see it I think of her.
 She said she bought it because it reminded her of my son Aaron, her first grandchild (the one on the rocking horse above.)

-“And who was I named after, anyway,” kept coming back to me.
+“Who was I named after, anyway?” kept coming back to me.

-My five grandchildren were given some remarkable on purpose names, Biblical names, as were my son and daughter.
+Fast forward to my own grandchildren, who were given remarkable on-purpose names, Biblical names, as were my son and daughter.
 Each one turned out to be a truer fit than we could have ever imagined–they match their namesakes perfectly.

 Yes, names matter.

-So imagine my joy when one day several years later I found my name in the Bible right there in God’s story.
+So imagine my joy when one day several years after my mother died to find my name in the Bible right there in God’s story.

 Luke Chapter 8 records this about the ministry of Jesus: